zibo-zhang-9/low-cost-miniature-swarm-robot-design-and-prototyping/README.md

 - correction of motor actuation
 - partial straight-line motion stabilization

-An overview of the system:
+An overview of the system with IMU sensing and closed-loop control:

 ![System Overview](media/system_overview.png)